John-Abbott-College/6P3-Notes/labs/reterminal-devices/index.md

 Once you are connected to your reTerminal, read the [course notes on reTerminal built-in devices](/lectures/reterminal-devices/index.md).

-Work through the examples provided in the course notes.
+**Work through the examples provided in the course notes**.
+The lab instructions that follow assume you've done this.

 Before completing this section, you should be able to:

 - Turn on/off each of the LEDs using `bash`, both by editing the device file directly AND by using `cat` or a similar text-processing tool